SamCatherman/Animal_Farm_API/README.md

 ## To View Live:

-If you simply wish to practice fetching data and building out a front-end, you can find live version @ https://animal-farm-api.herokuapp.com/
+If you simply wish to practice fetching data and building out a front-end, you can find a live version @ https://animal-farm-api.herokuapp.com/

 ## To Run Locally: